igortosic-easymind/startproject-django-tailwindcss-alpinejs/README.md

 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Alpine.js**: A minimal JavaScript framework for composing behavior directly in your HTML.
 - **Client App**: An example Django app named `client`, showcasing a basic model and how to integrate the frontend technologies.
+- **Client CRUD App**: The Client App includes a fully featured CRUD interface for managing clients.
+You can create, read, update, and delete client records.
+The application templates are built using Alpine.js and styled with Tailwind CSS for a modern and responsive user experience.

 ### Example Model in Client App